 I know there’s concern that programs like this will take money away from public schools, but my ESA plan will invest at least $25 million new dollars in public schools in the first year to fill the gap when a student transfers to another school.

-For the first three years of Lee's program, public school districts would receive “improvement grants” equal to any funding losses from students in those districts who receive vouchers.
+Lee’s initial proposal called for giving public school districts would receive “improvement grants” equal to any funding losses from students in those districts who receive vouchers.
+In the final bill, that reimbursement would be subject to the legislature’s appropriation.
 If fully implemented, the pilot could cost the state more than $25 million in its first year.
 With the program set to expand by 2,500 students a year for the first five years, the state could be on the hook for a lot more.
 And after three years, public districts wouldn’t receive the extra support.
 In Indiana, which now has more than 36,000 students on vouchers, the program cost the state $161 million in the 2018-19 school year.
 Supporters point out that the state would have paid more to educate those children in the public schools, but that doesn’t change the fact that school districts are losing out on dollars that flow to private institutions.
-In Tennessee, Lee's plan could undermine the hard work the state has done to reform its public schools.
+In Tennessee, Lee’s plan could undermine the hard work the state has done to reform its public schools.

 My ESA plan will strengthen public schools and provide choices for parents at the same time.